boost-ext/di/doc/index.md

 introduced.

-Now, imagine that a 'smart' dev figured out that it will be much easier to extend the functionally of already passed object and snick a workaround/'solution' this way.
-Such approach will possibly break a **[single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)** of the changed object but no worries though, it might be refactored later on (meaning: most likely, the workaround will stay unchanged forever and that there are no tests).
+Now, imagine that a 'smart' dev figured out that it will be much easier to extend the functionally of already passed object and sneak a workaround/'solution' this way.
+Such approach will possibly break the **[single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)** of the changed object but no worries though, it might be refactored later on (meaning: most likely, the workaround will stay unchanged forever and that there are no tests).

 **If that sounds familiar**, take a look into DI library as it helps to solve developer dilemma by taking care